A City You Don’t Just Live In; A City You Carry

 The Delhi I grew up in wasn’t glamorous.

-It was livable.
+It was liveable.

 It was: